-PRACTICE TIP: Many assessors mistakenly rely on the date stamp on the appeal form.
+PRACTICE TIP: Many assessors mistakenly assume that the date an appeal is received always constitutes the filing date.
 However, if the appeal was filed in writing the postmark date controls and there is a twenty-four (24) hour grace period.
 Additionally, if a written request was made for an appeal form, the taxpayer has thirty (30) days to transmit the actual form.
 Thus, an appeal form filed after August 1 or more than forty-five days after the local board issued its decision may be timely under the above rules and statute.
 Additionally, if the deadline falls on a weekend or holiday, it is deemed filed on the first working day after the weekend or holiday.
 See Rule 1360-04-01.04(1) of the Uniform Rules.

 In order to maintain an appeal before the SBOE, the taxpayer must pay by the delinquency date at least the undisputed portion of the city and county taxes owing.
 In addition, no delinquent taxes can have accrued.
 In the event the undisputed taxes have not been paid or delinquent taxes have accrued, the SBOE will dismiss the appeal on motion of the city or county to whom the tax is owed.
-T.C.A. § 67-5-1512(b).
+T.C.A. § 67-5-1512(b)(5).
 See Leif/Hotel Pigeon Forge (AAC, Sevier County, Tax Year 2013, Final Decision and Order, November 7, 2014); and First Supreme Trust Company (SBOE, Shelby County, Tax Year 2001, Final Decision and Order on Review, January 30, 2013).

 The SBOE is required to assess the costs of hearing and processing appeals.
-The various fees are addressed in T.C.A. § 67-5-1501 and SBOE Rule 0600-01.17.
-Pursuant to these provisions, the Board is required to refund hearing costs if the appeal is withdrawn prior to a hearing or settled within seven (7) days of the scheduled hearing on the merits, unless any party requests postponement of the hearing within fourteen (14) days of the notice of the hearing.
+The various fees are addressed in T.C.A. § 67-5-1501(d) and SBOE Rule 0600-01.17.